Logo of Boss Rush Network featuring bold, modern typography.

 Stojan “Stoy” Jovic is a writer for the Boss Rush Network, the host of the EXPCast: A Video Game Podcast, and a member of the Cross Roads Podcast.
 If you know Stoy, he talks about Mass Effect a lot, soccer, and he puts people to sleep anytime he talks about racing simulator games.
 You can find him on Twitter if you want to share your love of the Mass Effect series as well.

-One thought on “My Visit To The Limited Run Retail Store
+One response to “My Visit To The Limited Run Retail Store”

 Leave a Reply